1xyz/coolbeans/README.md

 Coolbeans
 =========

-Coolbeans is a lightweight distributed work queue based that uses the [beanstalkd protocol](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt).
+Coolbeans is a lightweight distributed work queue that uses the [beanstalkd protocol](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt).

-Unlike a message queue, [beanstalkd](https://github.com/beanstalkd/beanstalkd) provides primtive operations to work with jobs.
+Unlike a message queue, [beanstalkd](https://github.com/beanstalkd/beanstalkd) provides primitive operations to work with jobs.

-Coolbeans primarily differs from beanstalkd in that allows the work queue to be replicated across multiple machines.
+Coolbeans primarily differs from beanstalkd in that it allows the work queue to be replicated across multiple machines.

 Setup
 -----